WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## firstKey

 The `firstKey` method returns the first key of the map.
-Example:

 ```js
 const map = new SuperMap();